Wellbeing can be affected by all manner of different things, for example: diet and lifestyle, workplace pressures and personal relationships.

 Martial Arts covers a wide range of exercise, including Jiu-Jitsu, Kick Boxing and Taekwondo, and caters for all ages and abilities.
 For further information, including how to find your local club, see the Martial Arts Near You website.

 Strengthening exercises involve using all of your muscles to improve overall strength.
-Strengthening exercises include activities such as:
+These exercises include activities such as:

 - heavy gardening, for example, digging or shovelling